DIPlib/diplib/doc/src/features.md

  - 3: `MaxAng`, the angle at which `Max` was obtained.
  - 4: `MinAng`, the angle at which `Min` was obtained.

+The first three values are reported in physical units, but only for isotropic (square) pixels (otherwise the pixel sizes are ignored).
+The last two values are reported in radian, assuming isotropic pixels.

 \subsection size_features_SolidArea SolidArea
 Computes the area of the object ignoring any holes.
 It uses the object's chain code and the \ref dip::ChainCode::Area method.